US Cash Products-Harbor gasoline up on refinery issues

 cents under, traders said.

-Gulf ULSD differentials climbed 1.00 cent per gallon to 3.00 cents over
+Gulf ULSD differentials climbed half a cent per gallon to 2.50 cents over

 NYMEX July heating oil futures as its latest cycle scheduled on the Colonial,